scalikejdbc/scalikejdbc-cookbook/en/04_transaction.md

       SQL("insert into events ..").bind(...).update.apply()
     }

-Since version 2.2.0, the `TxBoundary` type class enables you to use transaction boundaries other than through an exception.
+Since version 2.2.0, the `TxBoundary` type class allows you to choose transaction boundaries other than through an exception.

     import scalikejdbc._
     import scala.util.Try